sf-wdi-gaia/react/readme.md

 })
 ```

 Next we need to enable the user to change the state of our component.
 Let's create an `onClick` event that triggers a method `increaseMood` to increment our counter by 1 for each click.
 Notice that it is important to use the [`.setState`](https://facebook.github.io/react/docs/component-api.html#setstate) method to update the state.
+Also, we can define the initial state with `getInitialState` a reserved method in React.

 ```js
 const MoodTracker = React.createClass({
   getInitialState() {
     return {points: 1}
   },
   increaseMood() {
     this.setState({
       points: this.state.points + 1